-Thousands of people are searching every day about the best security tips for WordPress.
+Thousands of people are searching every day about the best WordPress security tips.
 Yet every day, the number is rising because almost every one of them is having trouble with website securities.

 “It takes 20 years to build a reputation and a few minutes of cyber-incident to ruin it” ― Stephane Nappo